Source: University of Minnesota Extension, Pete Anderson, former Extension beef cattle specialist

 The following weather elements can affect beef cattle performance in the Upper Midwest.

 You can’t predict weather but using adjustment factors will help you adjust projections based on observed weather.

 Bourdon et al. 1984 reported that maintenance needs increase over 24 percent during cold stress and adjusting to the environment in commercial Colorado feedlot cattle.
 An increase of 37 percent occurred during November, December and January.
 Gains declined about 1/2 pound daily, with little change in intake.
-As a result feed needed per unit of gain increased about 1 unit.
+As a result, feed needed per unit of gain increased about 1 unit.
 If cattle are acclimated, cold weather can increase intake, to meet the greater resting metabolism needs.

 Plegge 1987 reported that intakes of 14,199 cattle averaged 8 percent higher in winter months than summer months in Minnesota.
 Hicks et al. 1990b found that ADFI peaks in late fall, May and June.
 The lowest intake occurred in late winter, July and August.

 Muddy pens also affect performance.
 Bond et al. 1970 saw 25 to 37 percent declines in daily gain and 20 to 33 percent declines in efficiency from muddy feedlot pens.
 Rayburn and Fox 1990 developed prediction equations based on 15 years of Holstein steer data in Minnesota, Wisconsin and New York.
-Table 6 contains descriptions of the effects of mud on performance.

 Anderson et al. 1988.
 Anim.
 Prod.
 47:493.